Ahmedouu/p2p2p/README.md

 ```
 # The listener and the dialer can be on the same machine or on different machines within the same network.

-Maybe disable your firewall when the listener is on a windows machine.
+Maybe disable your firewall when the listener is on a windows machine, just maybe I did need to though.

 # ToDo/Notes: